You've heard it before....social media is important for radio stations.

 Engaging – Social media is all about socializing.
 You can like what others have posted or leave comments.

-What we can learn here?
+What we can learn here

 It is a radio station account but incidentally, they've posted a video of an infant laughing as he gets possibly his first haircut.
-Find similar content to this and share it out to your followers.
+Find similar content to this and share it out with your followers.
 You won’t miss a like or two.

 #4: Behind the scenes peek